p77u4n/Note/Book/MongoDB-Design-Pattern/Sharding.md

 <p>To distribute the documents in a collection.
 MongoDB partitions the collection using <strong>shard key</strong>.
 The shard key consis of an immutable fields that exist in every document in the target collection. </p>

-<em>The choice of shard key affects the performance, efficiency, and scalability of a sharded cluster.
+<p><em>The choice of shard key affects the performance, efficiency, and scalability of a sharded cluster.
 A cluster with
-the best possible hardware and infrastructure can be bottlenecked by the choice shard key</em>
+the best possible hardware and infrastructure can be bottlenecked by the choice shard key</em></p>

 ####Chunks####

 <p> MongoDB partitiosn sharded data into <strong>chunks</strong>.
 Each chunk has an inclusive lower and exclusive upper
-range based on the <em>shard key</em>
+range based on the <em>shard key</em></p>

 ####Shared and Non-Sharded Collections####

-<p>A database can have a mixture of shared and unshared collections.
+<p>A database can have a mixture of shared and unshared collections.</p>
 <ul>
     <li>Shared collections are partitioned and distributed across the shareds in the cluster.</li>
     <li>Unshared collections are stored on a <em>primary shard</em>.
 Each database has its own primary shard.</li>